newslynx/docs/api.rst

 **Metrics**
 ++++++++++++++++++

 The **Metrics** API enables the creation, querying, faceting, updating, and deleting of Metrics.
-Refer to the :ref:`Metrics docs <events>` for more details on what these are.
+Refer to the :ref:`Metrics docs <metrics>` for more details on what these are.

 **NOTE**
 - Metrics are exclusively created by :ref:`Recipes <recipes>`.
 Their settings are specified by :ref:`Sous Chefs <sous-chefs>`.